The Taliban Want A Chance To Address The U.N. That's Unlikely To Happen Soon - NewsBreak

 Kabul [Afghanistan], September 27 (ANI): Deputy Minister of information and culture and the spokesperson of the Taliban Zabiullah Mujahid has claimed that the world will soon recognise the Taliban, local media reported on Sunday.
 The deputy minister said that representatives of a number of countries have visited Afghanistan and they...

-UNITED NATIONS (Reuters) - No representative from Afghanistan will address the annual high-level U.N.
+UNITED NATIONS, Sept 27 (Reuters) - No representative from Afghanistan will address the annual high-level U.N.
 General Assembly in New York after the ambassador for the government ousted by the Taliban - who was due to speak on Monday - withdrew his name.
-The move comes amid competing claims for Afghanistan's U.N....
+The move comes amid competing claims for...

 Afghanistan's ambassador to the United Nations pulled out of delivering an address to world leaders at the General Assembly later Monday, a UN spokesperson said.